samwho/hmm/README.md

 Features `hmm` has that `jrnl` doesn't:

-- Unambigous date-format.
+- Unambigous date-format (RFC3339).
 - File-format optimised for searching by time.
 - Ability to format entries however you want.
 - No external dependencies.

-If any of the features `jrnl` has that `hmm` is missing are essential to your workflow, `hmm` isn't for you.
-That said, I am open to feature requests but very much plan to keep `hmm` focused on the use-case I designed it for: quick note taking in the terminal with the ability to search later.
+- Lots of flexibility.

+If you need to add entries at times in the past, or you need encryption, or you need your file format to be purely plain text, or you need to edit entries after they're written, `hmm` isn't for you.
+Other than that, I believe `hmm` can be made to work exactly how you want it to.

 # Installation